MicrosoftDocs/VBA-Docs/api/Office.MsoEnvelope.Introduction.md

 # MsoEnvelope.Introduction Property (Office)

 Sets or gets the introductory text that is included with a document that is sent using the  **MsoEnvelope** object.
-The introductory text is included at the top of the document in the e-mail.
+The introductory text is included at the top of the document in the email.
 Read/write.

 ## Syntax